STF1998/Desk20/report/UXDesign.md

 From this survey we identified the key points and issues on procrastination in student populations:

-- Students struggle with motivation with work they are not interested in (particularly midway through a task).
+- Students struggle to stay motivated with work they are not interested in (particularly midway through a task).

 - Students work better under pressure - possible use of timer/visual aid.

 - Majority of students do not use timers to help them study - large market opportunity to provide students with a useful study tool.

+- A majority of students (95.7% in our sample) often put work off that they are not interested in.

+- From our sample, a large majority, either always or sometimes, try to work until a task is complete.

 ### Interviews and Focus Groups